-Don't let luscious leftover lamb loiter at the back of the fridge, try our recipes and clever ideas to transform the remnants of an Easter or Sunday roast into a delicious new dish.
+Don't let leftover lamb loiter unused at the back of the fridge.
+Try our recipes and transform the remnants of a Sunday roast or Easter lunch into a delicious new dish.

-We've all been there after Sunday lunch - too full to even contemplate dessert (well, for at least an hour), but faced with an abundance of uneaten meat.
-But there's no need to waste a scrap of a luxury like lamb – we've put together our best recipes, tips and tricks to show your leftovers some love.
+We've all been there after Sunday lunch, too full to even contemplate dessert (well, for at least an hour) but faced with an abundance of uneaten meat.
+But there's no need to waste a scrap of a luxury like lamb – we've put together our 10 best recipes, plus some handy tips and tricks, to help you show your leftovers some love.

 Store it safely

 Food safety always comes first, so as soon as you've finished eating, cool your meat at room temperature (ideally within 90 minutes) and pop in the fridge.
-You can safely store cooked lamb for up to three days in the fridge, or in the freezer for 2 months.
-Make sure that it's fully defrosted before using, and if it's been frozen once, don't re-freeze.
-Reheat until steaming hot throughout – bon appétit!
+You can safely store cooked lamb for up to three days in the fridge, or for up to two months in the freezer.
+Make sure it's fully defrosted before using and, if it's been frozen once, don't re-freeze.
+Reheat until steaming hot throughout – bon appétit.

 If you’re looking for something a bit more portable than a pie, wrapping your leftovers into a pastry parcel makes a perfect on-the-go meal.
 Pop in any leftover mashed potatoes and use ready-made puff pastry for an even speedier supper.

-If you’re still feeling stuffed the day after an indulgent roast, try this low-fat, low-calorie lunch, which packs an impressive four of your five a day.
-Using leftover lamb slashes the amount of stir-frying time required – just add to the pan and warm through before tossing in the pre-cooked noodles and vegetables.
+If you’re still feeling stuffed the day after an indulgent roast, try this low-fat, low-calorie lunch, which packs in an impressive four of your five-a-day.
+Using leftover lamb slashes the amount of stir-frying time required – just add it to the pan and warm through before tossing in the pre-cooked noodles and vegetables.

 When’s a pastry not a pastry?
 When it’s made with bread!
 This savoury Turkish dish is stuffed with feta cheese, raisins and toasted pine nuts, and served with a tangy tomato dip.
 Rather than frying the lamb, add your leftover meat to the filling, and stir well before spooning onto the rolled out dough.